 To be able to answer that, I took a look at which cross-platform games are most popular today.
 General consensus is that they include Fortnite, Minecraft, Dauntless, CoD and Apex Legends.
 But that’s just the tip of the iceberg.
 There are many, many more.

-To give that popularity some context, consider that Fortnight alone saw an average of 233 million monthly players in April 2023, with the peak player number in a single day reaching 15 million.
+To give that popularity some context, consider that Fortnight alone continues to see an average of 30 million active users per day in 2025, with a concurrent peak of 4.1 million in December 2024.

 I believe that with the gaming industry becoming more expansive and greater numbers of people around the world using it as a platform to socialise, the demand for cross-platform games will grow.
 There is a caveat to that though - I’m an FPS controller player and I agree with the commentators on Reddit that cross-platform lends itself much better to games where the disparity between devices isn’t as important.